Hi, I’m Elisha.

 I’m a small town girl from Victoria, Australia with big dreams.
 Dreams that mostly revolve around going somewhere, seeing places and doing things, that’s pretty broad, I know.
 If you’ve come to this page I’m assuming you want to know a bit more about me and my story.

 Since then, I have struggled to stay home for any longer than six months before leaving again.
 Whenever I return from a trip, the first question people ask me is, “So where to next?”.
 What can I say?
 Travel got me good.

-I have managed to somehow finish a Master of Development Studies in between trips, but most of my time was spent daydreaming of my next adventure.
+I have also managed to somehow finish a Master of Development Studies in between trips, but most of my time was spent daydreaming of my next adventure.

 I’m not aiming to visit every country in the world or tick off a bucket list of places.
 I have drastically changed the way that I travel from that first long trip in 2014.
 I now aim for slower, more meaningful and challenging adventures.
 I spend days and sometimes weeks in one place and I rarely plan anything other than my ticket out of Australia.

 I prefer home stays, cheap hostels or a tent rather than fancy hotels or resorts.
 I would rather cross a border by land than travel by air.
 I would prefer to get lost in the jungle in the Northeast corner of India than line up to get into the Taj Mahal for sunrise.
 Buses and trains are my favourite way to travel, although if I can walk somewhere then I will.
 You’re more likely to find me sitting next to some locals eating from a street cart than at a restaurant with other tourists.
 In fact, I actively pick places by their lack of tourist arrivals and, although this is an overused cliche, I get off the beaten track as much as possible.

 I started this blog back in 2014 and it’s mostly a combination of photos, (amateur) videos, stories and travel guides on where I’ve been, what I’ve seen and the things I’ve done, so far.